This spring, members of the Thomas Jefferson School of Law faculty are speaking at venues across the country and even abroad. “We don’t often stop...

-Professor Bisom-Rapp is author or co-author of 23 articles and several book chapters, including a contribution in the recently published anthology Age and Equality Law(Michael Selmi, ed., Ashgate 2013).
-Her work has earned over 300 citations by scholars in the disciplines of law, sociology, and psychology.
-A member of the American Law Institute since 2007, Professor Bisom-Rapp also serves on the scientific committee and the international council of the Doctoral Research School in Labour, Development and Innovation at the Marco Biagi Foundation, University of Modena and Reggio Emilia, Italy.
-She is a senior academic affiliate of the University of California, San Diego's Center for Research on Gender in the Professions, and also serves on the editorial board of the Employee Rights and Employment Policy Journal.
-At the law school, she is presently faculty co-coordinator of the Employee Rights Self-Help Clinic, which launched in July 2013.
-She served as director of Thomas Jefferson’s Center for Law and Social Justice from 2004-2008, was Visiting Associate Professor at Chicago-Kent College of Law in 2003, and has taught law in China, France, and Italy.
+Professor Bisom-Rapp is author or co-author of numerous articles and book chapters, including a contribution in the recently published anthology Vulnerability and the Legal Organization of Work (Martha Albertson Fineman & Jonathan W. Fineman, eds., Routledge 2017).
+Her work has earned hundreds of citations by scholars in the disciplines of law, sociology, and psychology.
+An elected member of the American Law Institute since 2007 and a Fellow of the American Bar Foundation since 2018, Professor Bisom-Rapp also serves on the Academic Advisory Board of the Doctoral Research School in Labour, Development and Innovation at the Marco Biagi Foundation, University of Modena and Reggio Emilia, Italy.
+She serves on the Editorial Board of the Employee Rights and Employment Policy Journal.
+She is chair elect and was previously secretary, treasurer, and a member of the Executive Committee of the AALS Section on Women in Legal Education.
+In 2019, she received the Paul Steven Miller Memorial Award for Outstanding Academic and Public Contributions to the Field of Labor and Employment Law Scholarship.